tealwp/unit-backend/README.md

 # Set-up Steps

-1. Make sure docker is installed and the ungine is running
+1. Make sure docker is installed and the docker engine is running

 2. Run the following to pull the database (postgresql) image
 ```shell